-How to Build a File Upload Form with Express and Dropzone.js — SitePoint
+How to Build a File Upload Form with Express and DropzoneJS — SitePoint

 Summary

-DropzoneJS is a slick, powerful and highly customizable JavaScript plugin for super-charging your file upload controls and performing AJAX uploads.
-In this article we’ve taken a look at a number of the available options, at events and how to go about customizing the plugin.
-There’s a lot more to it than can reasonably be covered in one article, so check out the official website if you’d like to know more — but hopefully this is enough to get you started.
+DropzoneJS is a slick, powerful and highly customizable JavaScript plugin for supercharging your file upload controls and performing AJAX uploads.
+In this tutorial, we’ve taken a look at a number of the available options, at events, and how to go about customizing the plugin.
+There’s a lot more to it than can reasonably be covered in one tutorial, so check out the official website if you’d like to know more.
+But hopefully this is enough to get you started.

 We’ve also built a really simple server-side component to handle file uploads, demonstrating how to get the two working in tandem.

-Note: This article was updated in 2020.
-For more on Node.js, read Node.js Web Development – Fourth Edition.